 I recommend simply listening to your body.
 Don’t snack constantly, because it will become very easy to overeat!

 It’s not worth it.
-Eat a healthy amount that’s needed for you and your baby.
+You need to eat a healthy amount needed for you and your baby.
 Focus on NUTRIENT DENSITY.

 10. Pay Attention To Cravings

 You’ll hear all kinds of old wives tales about